The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Participatory Budgeting Processes

+With the rise of PB processes throughout the world, more and more diverse mechanisms have been implemented under the name of PB, making it hard to provide a clear definition of what actually is a PB process.
+Instead of providing a direct definition, political scientists usually prefer to characterise PB processes through the properties they satisfy.
+Following this idea, \citet{SHR08} present five criteria making any budgeting process involving non-elected citizens a PB process: \begin{itemize} \item It should be about the allocation of scarce resources; \item It should involve a public institution (city, district) with an elected body and power over administration and allocation of resources; \item It has to be repeated over the years; \item It has to allow for public deliberation phases; \item It should implement some mechanisms enforcing accountability on the result. \end{itemize}

+The above list informs us about the organisational aspects of a PB process.
+Complementing this approach, \citet{Wamp12} identifies five\footnote{Note that \citet{Wamp12} only discusses \emph{four} core principles.
+Social inclusion was only added at a later stage \citep[see, \textit{e.g.},][]{WNT21}.} \emph{core} principles that need to be implemented (at least in part) by any PB processes in order to generate social change: \begin{itemize} \item \textbf{Voice}: citizens are offered a chance to voice their opinions and ideas; \item \textbf{Vote}: by voting in the PB process, citizens actively take part in state-sanctioned decision-making processes; \item \textbf{Social justice}: areas that are more in need are targeted to achieve a better redistribution of resources; \item \textbf{Social inclusion}: traditionally marginalised groups are offered additional opportunities to be represented; \item \textbf{Oversight}: citizens are involved at every step of the process to organise it, monitor the implementation of the projects, and so on. \end{itemize}

+These two sets of principles and criteria only offer us a general overview of the key components of any PB process, but do not touch on how PB processes are actually implemented.
+It is once again hard to provide a general description of how a PB process is organised given the multiplicity of actual implementations.
+Still, researchers have been able to single out several key steps that almost all PB processes follow \citep{Wamp00, Caba04, Shah07}.
+We present them below.

-Participatory budgeting (PB) is a recent democratic innovation that aims to involve citizens in budgeting decisions.
-It is one of the most successful democratic innovations in recent years \citep{WNT21}.
-Since its first implementation in Porto Alegre, Brazil, in 1989, it spread around the world and is now implemented in every continent and in most countries \citep{Dias18, DEJ19}.
-Given its success, a wide variety of processes have been implemented.
-Most of these processes however follow the same key steps \citep{Wamp00, Caba04, Shah07}: \begin{itemize} \item Regular meetings are held by the municipality to discuss potential projects that could be funded using the available budget.
+\begin{itemize} \item Regular meetings are held by the municipality to discuss potential projects that could be funded using the available budget.
 Typically, these projects are proposed by the citizens. \item A shortlist of potential projects is decided upon, usually, by collecting all proposals that are feasible and fit the requirements of the PB process.
-Additionally, the cost of each possible project is determined, either by experts from the municipality or by the citizens that proposed the project. \item Citizens vote on the shortlisted projects to determine which of them will be funded, given the budget constraint. \item The municipality reports back to the citizens on the advancement of the actual realisation of the selected projects. \end{itemize}
+Additionally, the cost of each possible project is determined, either by experts from the municipality or by the citizens who submitted the project. \item Citizens vote on the shortlisted projects to determine which of them will be funded, given the budget constraint. \item The municipality reports back to the citizens on the advancement of the actual realisation of the selected projects. \end{itemize}